You are here

 - NES 3693 History of Jews and Christians in the Modern Middle East

 - NES 3697 History of the Israeli–Palestinian Conflict

 - NES 3719 Crime and Conflict in the Modern Arabic Novel

-C. Three Major Electives
+- Three Major Electives

-Note: a maximum of two independent studies can be applied to the major; a maximum of two non–cross-listed courses may be applied to the major; a maximum of two courses may receive credit for more than one major; a maximum of 15 credits of relevant, departmentally approved course work taken overseas or at another university may be applied to the major.
+A maximum of two independent studies can be applied to the major; a maximum of two non–cross-listed courses may be applied to the major; a maximum of two courses may receive credit for more than one major; a maximum of 15 credits of relevant, departmentally approved course work taken overseas or at another university may be applied to the major.